 5. Evaluation and reporting - establish an observatory in order to ensure Cochrane’s work in engagement and involvement is evidence based, and to monitor and evaluate the impact of its work

 What this means for Cochrane and stakeholders in engagement and involvement

-We can now begin to implement some of the measures listed in the framework.
-Two immediate ones will be signing a shared commitment to the implementation of public involvment, called "Putting People First" and the formation of a Co-production Methods Group to make changes to the way we do involvement in Cochrane.
+We have already begun to implement some of the measures listed in the framework.
+Two immediate actions we have undertaken are signing a shared commitment to the implementation of public involvment, called "Putting People First" and the formation of a Co-production Methods Group to make changes to the way we do involvement in Cochrane.
 Other things will follow, some which we can introduce within our existing resources, others that need additional funding.